Ukraine: Economy

-In 2021 agriculture was the biggest sector of the economy and Ukraine is one of the world's largest wheat exporters.
-However, Ukraine remains among the poorest countries in Europe with the lowest nominal GDP per capita. corruption remained a widespread issue; the country was rated 122nd out of 180 in the Corruption Perceptions Index for 2021, the second-lowest result in Europe after Russia.
+In 2021, agriculture was the biggest sector of the economy.
+Ukraine is one of the world's largest wheat exporters.
+It remains among the poorest countries in Europe with the lowest nominal GDP per capita.
+Despite improvements, as in Moldova corruption in Ukraine remains an obstacle to joining the EU; the country was rated 104th out of 180 in the Corruption Perceptions Index for 2023.
 In 2021, Ukraine's GDP per capita by purchasing power parity was just over $14,000.
 Despite supplying emergency financial support, the IMF expected the economy to shrink considerably by 35% in 2022 due to Russia's invasion.
 One 2022 estimate was that post-war reconstruction costs might reach half a trillion dollars.

 In 2021, the average salary in Ukraine reached its highest level at almost ₴14,300 (US$525) per month.
 About 1% of Ukrainians lived below the national poverty line in 2019.
 Unemployment in Ukraine was 4.5% in 2019.
-In 2019 5–15% of the Ukrainian population were categorized as middle class.
+In 2019 5–15% of the Ukrainian population were categorised as middle class.
 In 2020 Ukraine's government debt was roughly 50% of its nominal GDP.

 In 2021 mineral commodities and light industry were important sectors.
 Ukraine produces nearly all types of transportation vehicles and spacecraft.
-Antonov airplanes and KrAZ trucks are exported to many countries.
 The European Union is the country's main trade partner, and remittances from Ukrainians working abroad are important.

 Agriculture

 Ukraine is among the world's top agricultural producers and exporters and is often described as the "bread basket of Europe".
 During the 2020/21 international wheat marketing season (July–June), it ranked as the sixth largest wheat exporter, accounting for nine percent of world wheat trade.
 The country is also a major global exporter of maize, barley and rapeseed.
 In 2020/21, it accounted for 12 percent of global trade in maize and barley and for 14 percent of world rapeseed exports.
 Its trade share is even greater in the sunflower oil sector, with the country accounting for about 50 percent of world exports in 2020/2021.

-According to the Food and Agriculture Organization of the United Nations (FAO), further to causing the loss of lives and increasing humanitarian needs, the likely disruptions caused by the Russo-Ukrainian War to Ukraine's grain and oilseed sectors, could jeopardize the food security of many countries, especially those that are highly dependent on Ukraine and Russia for their food and fertilizer imports.
+According to the Food and Agriculture Organisation of the United Nations (FAO), further to causing the loss of lives and increasing humanitarian needs, the likely disruptions caused by the Russo-Ukrainian War to Ukraine's grain and oilseed sectors, could jeopardise the food security of many countries, especially those that are highly dependent on Ukraine and Russia for their food and fertiliser imports.
 Several of these countries fall into the Least Developed Country (LDC) group, while many others belong to the group of Low-Income Food-Deficit Countries (LIFDCs).
 For example Eritrea sourced 47 percent of its wheat imports in 2021 from Ukraine.
 Overall, more than 30 nations depend on Ukraine and the Russian Federation for over 30 percent of their wheat import needs, many of them in North Africa and Western and Central Asia.